Nash blowup fails to resolve singularities in dimensions four and higher: Introduction

 \subsection{Acknowledgments}

 This collaboration began at the \href{https://sites.google.com/view/agrega0/home}{AGREGA} workshop, which took place at Universidad de Talca in January 2024 where the second named author presented the Nash blowup conjecture.
 We extend our gratitude to the institution for its support and hospitality.
+We would also like to express our sincere gratitude to the editors and the anonymous referees for their invaluable suggestions to greatly improve our manuscript.